"Well, I liked it."

 - For both Led Zeppelin and Black Sabbath, their first few albums were critically panned originally (though in both cases most critics retroactively praised their early stuff).

-- May be true of many of the acts made popular in the 1970s.
+- This is actually true of many of the acts made popular in the 1970s.
 The albums and concerts of Queen, Journey, Paul McCartney and Wings, Elton John (at least after he wore outrageous costumes), and a lot of the arena rock and Progressive Rock supergroups had poor (or grudgingly favorable) reviews, but sold millions.
 May have connections to professional jealousy, changes in style, burnout, hang-ups with keeping up with the next big thing (punk, bar bands, synth-pop, new wave, indie rock) or perhaps it needed to be Vindicated by History.
 Granted, some records may have simply been substandard, but often the bad reviews came regardless of the quality of their work.
+The phenomenon was lampshaded in a 1971 Rolling Stone column by Lester Bangs:

 - The Levellers album Hello Pig was regarded by many critics to be the band's breakthrough that was going to catapult them mainstream. deviating from their formula.
 Of course, the fans hated it.